jeremybatesDC/vueGridBaseballCard/README.md

 orientation portrait on back has wonkey text slider positioning for aside career highightlights text sliders

 where possible CONSIDER (re)flattening data -- it's going to save cycles at some point maybe

-The Anybody font is a HUGE win.
-Credit goes to etceteratype and to the github commit's of sursly (https://github.com/sursly).
-Saved 881kb and now my overall proj is down to like 230 kb before images, or down to 120kbb bortli before images...

 Adjust font parameters for Anybody.
 For instance, the max or min values allowed on range inputs are based on roboto not Anybody, which has wider values...